- College Leadership

 Find the definitions of our terminology for data from the Office of Institutional Research.

 Arapahoe Community College.
 ACC is an open-door admissions institution, educating people from age 17 and older - with or without a high school diploma or General Education Development (GED) certificate.
 About 18,000 students attend ACC annually.
 ACC offers more than 100 degree and certificate programs.
-Most classes are held at the Main building, completed in 1974, on ACC’s 51-acre Littleton campus.
+Most classes are held at the Littleton Campus, completed in 1974, on ACC’s 51-acre multi-building campus in Historic Downtown Littleton.
 (ACC)

 The academic year for official reporting is defined as Summer, Fall, and Spring.
 The official definition does not match that used by some functional offices such as financial aid.
 Some of these offices define an academic year as Fall, Spring, and Summer.
 It is important to know about these two different definitions used, because you need to know which one is most appropriate to your reporting situation.
 All reports on the ACC IR website use the official definition of an academic year (summer, fall, spring) unless explicitly noted otherwise.
 Academic Year 2017 could be expressed as AY2017 or AY17.
 See also Fiscal Year and Financial Aid Year.